Earlier this month I experienced a life-changing event — or so I

 calamity, which is far better than I had imagined.
 Other than the

 frequent minor annoyances, I’m pretty satisfied.

-In exchange I get better mouseless browsing and much, much better
+In exchange I get better mouseless browsing and much better performance.

-third of the memory of Firefox 52 ESR, and I’m not experiencing the
+just as much of a memory hog as before), and I’m not experiencing the

 gradual memory leak.
 This really makes a difference on my laptop with

 So was it worth giving up that 15% capability for these improvements?

 Perhaps it was.
 Now that I’ve finally made the leap, I’m feeling a lot

 better about the whole situation.